google/turbinia/docs/user/gke-sre.md

 specifying the [release date](https://github.com/google/turbinia/releases).
 It is recommended to specify the latest release date tag (e.g. `20220701`) instead of the `latest` tag to prevent Worker pods from picking up a newer version than the rest of the environment as they get removed and re-created through auto scaling.
+Additionaly, an older release date can be specified if you'd like to rollback to a different version of Turbinia.
 These updates can be done through the commands below.

-- `$ ./update-gke-infra.sh -c change-image -t latest`

-OR

-- `$ ./update-gke-infra.sh -c change-image -t [tag]`

-#### Updating to custom tag (or rollback)

-Some scenarios (including rollback) require deploying a specific version of Turbinia.
-Each Docker image is tagged with the actual [release tag](https://github.com/google/turbinia/releases) from Github (eg 20210606) and can be loaded.
-Run the following command to change the image to a different release date.

 - `$ ./update-gke-infra.sh -c change-image -t [tag]`